MacMillan Yard

-MacMillan Yard is the main Toronto-area railway classification yard for Canadian National Railway (CN), and is located in the nearby suburb of Vaughan, Ontario.
-It is the 2nd largest railway classification yard in Canada, after CN's Symington Yard in Winnipeg.
+MacMillan Yard is the main Toronto-area railway classification yard for Canadian National Railway (CN), and is located in the nearby city of Vaughan, Ontario.
+It is the second largest railway classification yard in Canada, after CN's Symington Yard in Winnipeg, Manitoba.
 It was originally opened in 1965 as Toronto Yard, but was renamed MacMillan Yard in 1975 after former CN president Norman John MacMillan.

-MacMillan Yard is located at the junction of the CN York Subdivision and CN Halton Subdivision, spanning the area around the communities of Maple and Concord.
-The yard measures approximately 3 kilometres in length and 1 kilometre in width, with a north–south orientation.
+MacMillan Yard is located north of the point where the "Toronto bypass" mainline changes designation between the York and Halton Subdivisions; spanning the area around the districts of Maple and Concord within Vaughan.
+The yard is perpendicular to the mainline with a north–south orientation and measures approximately three kilometres in length and one kilometre in width.
 The property is bordered by four main roads: